Tuesday's Scottish Gossip

 Rangers are poised to sign Nigerian midfielder Miracle Oguduba after the 18-year-old had trial outings in Ibrox B team games against Chelsea and St Johnstone and he will have another chance to impress in Tuesday's Lowland League match against Caledonian Braves on Tuesday.
 (All Nigeria Soccer via The Scottish Sun)

-Centre-half Danilho Doekhi, who was heavily linked with Rangers before joining Union Berlin last summer, is set for a major transfer move to a top European club this summer, with his agent saying the 24-year-old is being scouted by Bundesliga rivals, Internazionale, Napoli and clubs in England's Premier League.
+Centre-half Danilho Doekhi, who was heavily linked with Rangers before joining Union Berlin last summer, is set for a major transfer move to a top European club this close season, with his agent saying the 24-year-old is being scouted by Bundesliga rivals, Internazionale, Napoli and clubs in England's Premier League.
 (Sempre Inter via Glasgow Evening Times)

 Ross McCrorie will bank former club Rangers a six-figure bonus if the 25-year-old Aberdeen defender clinches a £2m switch to Championship outfit Bristol City this summer.
 (The Herald)